 Workers remove machine guards for speed, or skip lockout/tagout during maintenance.

-Tech solution: AI systems monitor tool stations, recognizing when guards are missing or equipment is powered up during cleaning.
-Video records make it easy to spot repeat offenders and drive accountability in safety programs.
+Tech solution: AI systems observe tool stations, recognizing when guards are missing or equipment is powered up during cleaning.
+Video records make it easy to spot repeated unsafe behaviors and drive accountability in safety programs.

 Overexertion, Heat, and Environmental Exposure